danielvillanoh/storm_breaker_final_project/README.md

 ## Running the Program

+To run the program, simply type:
+`python class_baseball.py`
-To run the program, simply type "python class_baseball.py".
-Replace python, with python3 if you're running on Mac.
+Replace python, with
+python3 if you're running on Mac.

 ## Using the Program